woossi0/suite/docs/usermanual/source/install/windows/tomcat/before.rst

 Upgrading from OpenGeo Suite 4.8 or earlier
 -------------------------------------------

-.. warning:: PostGIS is not available with the application server-based installation of Boundless Suite.
+.. warning:: PostGIS is not available with the application server-based installation of Boundless Server.
 These installation instructions do not cover the migration of PostGIS databases at this time.

 #.
 Please make a backup of all your data and configuration prior to upgrading.